marceljuenemann/angular-drag-and-drop-lists/README.md

 ## Supported browsers

-Internet Explorer 8 or lower is *not supported*, but all modern browsers are (see changelog for tested versions).
+**Touch devices are not supported**, because they do not implement the HTML5 drag & drop standard.
+However, you can use a [shim](https://github.com/timruffles/ios-html5-drag-drop-shim) to make it work on touch devices as well.

-Note that **touch devices are not supported**, because the HTML5 drag & drop standard doesn't cover those.
-You can try to use a [shim](https://github.com/timruffles/ios-html5-drag-drop-shim) for that though.
+Internet Explorer 8 or lower is *not supported*, but all modern browsers are (see changelog for list of tested browsers).

 ## Download & Installation